-- (g) Nothing in this section prohibits periodic board review and assessment of the collaborating physician and the collaborative plan. - (h) A physician who wishes to establish a collaborative relationship with a physician assistant must hold a current, active, and unrestricted license to practice medicine in this state and be in active practice of medicine. - (i) The primary collaborating physician shall maintain in the physician's records a copy of each DEA Form 222 official order form submitted by each physician assistant with whom the physician has a collaborative relationship.
-The primary collaborating physician is responsible for ensuring that the physician assistant complies with state and federal inventory and record keeping requirements. - (j) In this section, "active practice" means at least 200 hours each year of practicing medicine with direct patient contact. - (k) PAs shall collaborate with, consult with and/or refer to the appropriate member(s) of the healthcare team as indicated by the patient's condition, the education, experience and competencies of the PA and the standard of care.
+- (g) Nothing in this section prohibits periodic board review and assessment of the collaborating physician and the collaborative plan. - (h) Individually named physicians who wish to establish a collaborative relationship with a physician assistant must hold a current, active, and unrestricted license to practice medicine in this state and be in active practice of medicine. - (i)-The primary collaborating physician shall maintain in the physician's records a copy of each DEA Form 222 official order form submitted by each physician assistant with whom the physician has a collaborative relationship.
+The primary collaborating physician is responsible for ensuring that the physician assistant complies with state and federal inventory and record keeping requirements. - (j) In this section, "active practice" means at least 200 hours (25 8 hour shifts) each year of practicing medicine with direct patient contact. - (k) PAs shall collaborate with, consult with and/or refer to the appropriate member(s) of the healthcare team as indicated by the patient's condition, the education, experience and competencies of the PA and the standard of care (in alignment with the practice agreement).
 The degree of collaboration should be determined by the collaborating physician.
-PAs are responsible for the care they provide. - (I) A physician assistant must practice within the context of a collaborative agreement, within a hospital or integrated clinical setting where physician assistants and physicians work together to provide patient care.
-For purposes of this paragraph, a collaborative practice agreement is a mutually agreed upon plan for the overall working relationship and collaborative arrangement between a physician assistant, and one or more physicians licensed under chapter 08.64, that designates the scope of services that can be provided to manage the care of patients.
+As in any collaborative arrangement the individuals providing care or supervising can be proportionally responsible for the care they provide. - (I) A physician assistant must practice within the context of a collaborative agreement, within a hospital or integrated clinical setting where physician assistants and physicians work together to provide patient care.
+For purposes of this paragraph, a Practice Agreement is a mutually agreed upon plan for the overall working relationship and collaborative arrangement between a physician assistant, and one or more physicians licensed under chapter 08.64, that designates the scope of services that can be provided to manage the care of patients.
 The physician assistant and one of the collaborative physicians must have experience in providing care to patients with the same or similar medical conditions.
-The collaborating physician is not required to be physically present - 1) so long as the collaborating physician and physician assistant are or can be easily in contact with each other by telephone or other telecommunication device, 2)The medical service provided does not require a physician present.
-"Collaborating - physician" as used in this subsection means an Alaska licensed physician who oversees the performance, practice, and activities of a physician assistant.
+The collaborating physician is not required to be physically present - 1) so long as the collaborating physician and physician assistant are or can be easily in contact with each other by telephone or other telecommunication device,

-Commented [JF15]: Changes to collaboration plan at state level have caused delay in practice and access to care.
+Changes to collaboration plan at state level have caused delay in practice and access to care.
 Keeping at practice level eliminates this step - while still requiring collaboration practice agreement to be updated and auditable at any time.
-See detailed comment at beginning of this section.
+"See detailed comment at beginning of this section.

-Commented [JF16]: To maintain DEA license PA must comply with these rules.
+To maintain DEA license PA must comply with these rules.
 They would also belong in the practice agreement if DEA form 222 is used at that practice.
 Question the redundancy to spell out at state level?

-Commented [JF17]: Article about litigation - PAs are being held accountable for the care they provide.
+Article about litigation - PAs are being held accountable for the care they provide.
 Our Administrative Codes should reflect same.